15 Aug Digital Transformation Is Risky Business; CISOs Ponder The ROI

 In the industry in which you work, what are some of the ways organizations are innovating?

 Roland Cloutier: In the human capital management, technology and diversified services industries there is an incredible amount of innovation ongoing.
-Of course, the big push over the last several years has been in cloud and native cloud development but as more organizations move workloads to the cloud, their taking advantage of process optimization opportunities which then drives new innovation technology such as automation.
-Robotic process automation, third-party cloud-based microservice technologies, machine learning, and even AI are all key areas of development and innovation in our business and industry segments.
+Of course, the big push over the last several years has been in cloud and native cloud development, but as more organizations move workloads to the cloud, they’re taking advantage of process optimization opportunities which then drives new innovation technology such as automation.
+Robotic process automation, third-party cloud-based microservice technologies, machine learning and even AI are all key areas of development and innovation in our business and industry segments.